 What kinds of programs will be recommended to me?

 All programs are designed to fit in with your course of study, at no additional cost.
-Learn more about communication skills programs offered by the University of Melbourne.
+Learn more about communication skills programs and resources offered by the University of Melbourne.

 Will my results affect my enrolment or appear on my transcript?